sabbamonte/ronaTracker/README.md

 # ronaTracker
 Track Covid-19 in your city through people's posts using Google Maps API and filter by city and zip code.
+Post if you've been exposed, infected or healthy and let people know where it happened or where known activity occured.
+Through Google Maps API it will point to the location.

 Developed by Simone Abbamonte, December 2020